A Story of Hope

 2021, aged 52

-My name is David.
-I was on a leisurely cycle ride from my hometown of Newcastle-under-Lyme in central England on 31st July 2015, when forty-five years of age.
-While near to Nantwich in Cheshire, I was struck at 40mph by a car whose driver didn’t see me.
+My injury happened during a leisure bicycle ride from my hometown of Newcastle-under-Lyme in central England.
+When near to the town of Nantwich in Cheshire, I was struck at 40mph by a car whose driver didn’t see me.

 Road Traffic Collision